codingzonehere/codingzonehere/README.md

 - 🤔 I’m looking for help with Improving my understanding of full-stack development and DevOps practices
 - 💬 Ask me about as a Web development/Designer, front-end frameworks, and responsive design.
 - 📫 How to reach me: Contact me via Facebook or WhatsApp: 01317980443, or email at mdtanvirahmedbiplob@gmail.com
-- 😄 Pronouns: He/Him, She/Her, They/Them (whichever applies to you)
+- 😄 Pronouns: He/Him, They/Them.
 - ⚡ Fun fact: I built my first website when I was 18, and I've been passionate about coding ever since!